 Time per question:14

-Tips for UCAT Abstract Reasoning.
+Tips for UCAT Abstract Reasoning

-The purpose of Abstract Reasoning is to identify patterns even when there are lots of distracting and irrelevant information.
+The purpose of Abstract Reasoning is to identify patterns even when there is lots of distracting and irrelevant information.
 It’s testing your ability to create hypotheses and then change track if you find that this hypothesis leads to nothing.